 Our satellite network includes 43 in-orbit low earth orbit satellites, including in-orbit spares temporarily placed into service and satellites that are temporarily out of service but are considered restorable.
 The design of our orbital planes and the positioning of our ground stations ensure that generally at least two satellites, and often more, are visible to subscribers from any point on the earth's surface between 70° north latitude to 70° south latitude, covering most of the world's population.
 All of our satellites are virtually identical in design and manufacture, and each satellite contributes equally to the constellation performance, which allows satellite diversity for mitigation of service gaps from individual satellite outages.
-Our constellation orbits in a 40-satellite configuration known as a "Walker pattern" orbital geometry.
+Our constellation currently orbits in a 40-satellite configuration known as a "Walker pattern" orbital geometry.
 Each satellite has a high degree of on-board subsystem redundancy, an on-board fault detection system and isolation and recovery for safe and quick risk mitigation.
+Our ability to reconfigure the orbital location of each satellite provides us with operating flexibility and continuity of service.
 The design of our space and ground control system facilitates the real time intervention and management of the satellite constellation and service upgrades via hardware and software enhancements.